Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Analysis and Decision Making Layer

-\textbf{AI can enable surgical robots to achieve superhuman performance.} Learning from demonstration (LfD) is a prevalent paradigm for allowing robots to autonomously and intelligently perform tasks using learned strategies \cite{204}.
+AI can enable surgical robots to achieve superhuman performance.
+Learning from demonstration (LfD) is a prevalent paradigm for allowing robots to autonomously and intelligently perform tasks using learned strategies \cite{204}.
 The paradigm is beneficial for surgical procedures, where surgical robots can intelligently execute specific tasks or motions by learning from surgeons' demonstrations without tedious programming procedures.
 For instance, LfD has been shown to be a promising solution for aiding surgical robotic systems to automatically execute soft tissue manipulation \cite{205}.
-Similarly, LfD and RL-enabled industrial robots were adopted in \cite{206} to perform optical coherence tomography (OCT)-guided corneal needle insertions in an ex vivo model of deep anterior lamellar keratoplasty (DALK) surgery.
-Varier et al. in \cite{218} proposed a Q-learning-based approach to automate the needle hand-off task for collaborative suturing.
-To guarantee safety when applying deep reinforcement learning (DRL) methods in the safety-critical scenario of robot-assisted minimally invasive surgery (MIS), Pore et al. in \cite{220} further introduced a Safe-DRL framework incorporating safety constraints for the automation of surgical subtasks via DRL training.
 Human-robot interaction (HRI) is another essential part of surgical robotic systems.
-With the assistance of AI, the HRI enables surgeons to control the surgical robot with touchless manipulation.
+With the assistance of AI, the HRI enables surgeons to control the surgical robot with touchless manipulation \cite{516}.
 A dense CNN-based model was developed in \cite{207} for 9-direction/36-direction gaze estimation.
 Then, with the help of the proposed model, doctors can easily control the robot by specifying the starting point and ending point of the surgical robot using eye gazing.
 Fujii et al. in \cite{208} performed real-time gaze gesture recognition with the hidden Markov model (HMM), allowing the laparoscope to pan, tilt and zoom during surgery, whilst immune to aberrant or unintentional eye movements.
-Qi et al. in \cite{214} proposed a multi-sensor guided hand gesture recognition system for surgical robot teleoperation using a recurrent neural network (RNN).
-Gao et al. \cite{215} proposed a RL and tree search-based framework for joint surgical gesture segmentation and classification.
-Apart from the aforementioned human gaze and hand gesture, head movements, speech/voice commands of surgeons can also remotely control surgical robots with high accuracy and low latency \cite{209, 213}.